Lie groups and Lie algebras: Maximal root, exponents, Coxeter numbers, dual representations

 The even case is similar:

 If $\dim V=2n$ and $n$ is even, use that all representations of $\mathfrak{so}(V)$ are selfdual to conclude that the last two summands are isomorphic.
 (If $n$ is odd, they will not be isomorphic).

 Also in this case you need to pay attention to the middle exterior power - it should split into two parts.
 Namely, if $\dim V=2n$ then on $\wedge^n V$ we have two invariant bilinear forms: one symmetric coming from the one on $V$, denoted $B(\xi,\eta)$, and the other given by wedge product $\wedge : \wedge^nV\times \wedge^nV\to \wedge^{2n}V=\Bbb C$, which is symmetric for even $n$ and skew-symmetric for odd $n$.
 Since the wedge product form is nondegenerate, there is a unique linear operator $*:\wedge^nV\to \wedge^nV$ called the {\bf Hodge *-operator} such that $B(\xi,\eta)=\xi\wedge *\eta$.
 You should show that $*^2=1$ in the even case and $*^2=-1$ in the odd case (use an orthonormal basis of $V$).
 Thus we have an eigenspace decomposition $\wedge^nV=\wedge^n_+V\oplus \wedge^n_-V$, into eigenspaces of $*$ with eigenvalues $\pm 1$ in the even case (called {\bf selfdual} and {\bf anti-selfdual} forms respectively) and $\pm i$ in the odd case.
-You will see that these pieces are irreducible and isomorphic to each other in the odd case but not in the even case, and that one of them (which?) goes into $S_+\otimes S_+^*$ and the other into $S_-\otimes S_-^*$. \end{exercise}
+You will see that these pieces are irreducible and non-isomorphic, and that one of them (which?) goes into $S_+\otimes S_+^*$ and the other into $S_-\otimes S_-^*$. \end{exercise}